SteveBarnett/Remixing/_thinking/zen/cooking-in-buddhism.md

 layout: page
 title: Cooking in Buddhism
 added: 2025-02-04
-updated: 2025-02-04
+updated: 2025-02-05
 zennotes: true
 ---

-- fostering a sense of gratitude by deeply recognizing the life source of ingredients
+Fostering a sense of gratitude and empathy by deeply recognising

+- the life source of ingredients
-- fostering a sense of empathy by deeply recognizing the lives of the people who are eating
+- the lives of the people who are eating
-- fostering a sense of gratitude by deeply recognizing the life source of ingredients
+- the life source of ingredients
-- fostering a sense of gratitude by deeply recognizing the lives of the people who cook
+- the lives of the people who cook
-- fostering a sense of empathy by deeply recognizing the lives of the people eating together
+- the lives of the people eating together

-we repeat cooking and eating everyday, and those activities can become so trivial to us.
+We repeat cooking and eating everyday, and those activities can become so trivial to us.
 That is why only a few people pay close attention to the true meaning of preparing meals and eating.
 However, the activity of eating, which is crucial for living, has a serious meaning -- that we receive the lives of animals and plants.

 ## The Verse of Five Contemplations